sykehusinnkjop-hf/Azure-Functions/README.md

 # Leder-API
-Brukerkontroll is an app made to sit between your front-end application and the microsoft Graph API.
-"Brukerkontroll" allows you to request information about users based on your "role" in the organization.
+Leder-API is an app made to sit between your front-end application and the microsoft Graph API.
+"Leder-API" allows you to request information about users based on your "role" in the organization.

 ## Intended usage
 The intended usage for Leder API is to move the responsibility of users to employee managers.
 Today we are using a powerapp with a custom connector on top of the API for the interface.
 But this could be replaced with a custom SharePoint/Teams Webpart